-On HippoLauncher start-up it automate the EDID Emulation process by inspect the connected and currently emulated outputs and help you set your unit up.
-Below is a table explaining the configuration during HippoLauncher start and what happens:
+On HippoLauncher start-up the EDID Emulation process is automatic and is configured by the currently connected emulated outputs.
+Below is a table explaining the configuration during HippoLauncher start-up and what happens:

 ZooKeeper Connected ZooKeeper Emulated Output Connected Output Emulated What Happens No No No No ZooKeeper will be emulated as 1920×1080@60Hz Yes No No No The connected EDID for ZooKeeper will be emulated No Yes No No No change Yes Yes No No No change No No Yes No ZooKeeper will be emulated as 1920×1080@60Hz.
 Connected Output EDID will be emulated Yes No Yes No The connected EDID for ZooKeeper will be emulated.
 Connected Output EDID will be emulated No Yes Yes No Connected Output EDID will be emulated Yes Yes Yes No Connected Output EDID will be emulated No No No Yes ZooKeeper will be emulated as 1920×1080@60Hz Yes No No Yes The connected EDID for ZooKeeper will be emulated No Yes No Yes No change Yes Yes No Yes No change No No Yes Yes ZooKeeper will be emulated as 1920×1080@60Hz Yes No Yes Yes The connected EDID for ZooKeeper will be emulated No Yes Yes Yes No change Yes Yes Yes Yes No change